-- 1 Pure Audio cannot be selected when Zone 2 is active. - Besides, if you activate Zone 2 while Pure Audio is selected, the listening mode will automatically switch to Direct. - 2 Based on the audio channel signal contained in the source, the corresponding speakers will output the sound. - 3 If there are no surround back speakers, Dolby Pro Logic II is used. - 4 For the Blu-ray Discs, Dolby Digital is used in a 3.1/5.1-channel speaker system. - 5 AV receiver can input the DSD signal from HDMI IN.
+- 1 Pure Audio cannot be selected when Zone 2 is active.

+Besides, if you activate Zone 2 while Pure Audio is selected, the listening mode will automatically switch to Direct. - 2 Based on the audio channel signal contained in the source, the corresponding speakers will output the sound. - 3 If there are no surround back speakers or Powered Zone 3 is being used, Dolby Pro Logic II is used. - 4 For the Blu-ray Discs, Dolby Digital is used in a 3.1/5.1-channel speaker system. - 5 AV receiver can input the DSD signal from HDMI IN.
 Setting the output setting on the player side to PCM might obtain a better sound according to the player.
-In that case, set the output setting on the player side to PCM. - 6 If there are no surround back speakers, DTS is used. - 7 DTS Neo:X cannot be selected in the case of 192 kHz input signals. - 8 This listening mode can be selected only when all the following conditions are satisfied: - Center speaker is connected. - Either of front high or front wide speakers is connected. - The listening modes cannot be selected with some source formats.
+In that case, set the output setting on the player side to PCM. - 6 DTS is used depending on the configuration of the AV receiver (e.g., Audyssey Dynamic EQ® is on or Powered Zone 2 is being used). - 7 If there are no surround back speakers or Powered Zone 2 is being used, DTS is used. - 8 DTS Neo:X cannot be selected in the case of 192 kHz input signals. - 9 This listening mode can be selected only when all the following conditions are satisfied: - Center speaker is connected. - Either of front high or front wide speakers is connected. - The listening modes cannot be selected with some source formats.